Kennyc1012/BottomSheetMenu/README.md

 - Many of the theme attributes have been removed or renamed.
 See the Styling section above for current values
 - CollaspingView has been removed.
 - Migration to [AndroidX](https://developer.android.com/jetpack/androidx/) and [Google Material Components](https://github.com/material-components/material-components-android)
+- MinSdk is now 19, also targeting API 28

 # Upgrading From 1.x
 When upgrading to 2.x from a 1.x release, some changes will have to be made.